WilliamJagerDEV/WilliamJagerDEV/README.md

 - 🔥 Back End Developer focused on focused on creating better technology solutions.

-- ▶️ I like to update myself on new technologies on Youtube.
+- ▶️ I like to update myself on new technologies on Youtube and on other platforms.

 - ⚡ I really like pair programming with code review.